dinhsonhai132/MercuryLang/README.md

 ## 📦 Download

 👉 [Download MercuryLang (.exe for Windows)](https://github.com/dinhsonhai132/MercuryLang-download/raw/refs/heads/main/MercuryLang-init.exe)
-* The installer will automatically add MercuryLang to your Environment PATH, you can run straight in terminal
+* The installer will automatically add MercuryLang to your Environment PATH then you can run straight in terminal

 ✅ Or you can go to this website https://dinhsonhai132.github.io/main.html to see more useful information